 You can go broad and you can go deep in podcasts.

 Brands are finding that consumers are coming to their websites as a result of listening to their ads on podcasts.
 They’re seeing listeners sign up for social channels and recommending products based off of these sponsored messages in podcasts.
 And the research backs it up.
-Nielsen and Midroll conducted a study in late 2018 that found podcasts delivered a four-time brand recall compared to other digital platforms.
+Nielsen and Midroll conducted a study in 2018 that found podcasts delivered a four-time brand recall compared to other platforms.

 How they built this (6:53)